Ecwid/ecwid-api-docs/includes/_authentication.md

 Access token provides access to Ecwid API on behalf of the user that installed your application in their store.
 It doesn't expire, so is available to you at all times.
 You will only need to get a new access token in case a user uninstalls the application from their store and installs your application back again.

 After the moment user installs your app, it can store that token securely in your database for that user.
 So it's not necessary to go through the standard oAuth flow each time you need to make a request to Ecwid API.

+### Q: What is public token?

+Public token is a key to the store, which allows you to get public store information via REST API interface.
+While private tokens allow you to modify something in a store, like update an order status or change storkc levels, public tokens provides read-only access to the public store information.

+For more details, please see [Public REST API](#public-rest-api)

 ## Access scopes